bitslip6/rpi-gpu-hub75-matrix/readme.md

 Hub75 Operation
 ---------------
-All documentation reefers to 64x64 panels.
+All documentation refers to 64x64 panels.
 Your Mileage May Vary.
-Pins: r1,r2,g1,g2,b1,b2, this is the color data. each LED is actually 3 leds (red, green and blue).
+Pins: r1,r2,g1,g2,b1,b2, this is the color data.
+Each LED is actually 3 LEDs (red, green, and blue).
 The LED can be on or off.
 We will be pulsing them on/off very quickly to achieve the illusion of different color values.
-Color data is sent 2 pixels at a time beginning on column 0. r1,g1,b1 is the pixel in the upper 32 rows, r2,g2,b2 is the pixel in the lower 32 rows.
+Color data is sent 2 pixels at a time, beginning on column 0. r1,g1,b1 is the pixel in the upper 32 rows, r2,g2,b2 is the pixel in the lower 32 rows.

 A,B,C,D,E are the address lines.
 These 5 pins represent the row address.
-2^5 = 32 so depending on which bitmask is set on the address lines, the 2 corresponding led rows will be addressed for shifting in data.
-Data is shifted in on the falling edge of CLK. so after setting the address line, we set pixel value for column 0 along with clock, and then we pull the clock low.
+2^5 = 32, so depending on which bitmask is set on the address lines, the 2 corresponding LED rows will be addressed for shifting in data.
+Data is shifted in on the falling edge of CLK.
+After setting the address line, we set the pixel value for column 0 along with the clock, and then we pull the clock low.
 That is pixel 0.
 We now shift in the next pixel and so on 64 times.
 If we have multiple panels we simply continue shifting in data (in 64-column chunks) for as many panels as we have.

-To actually update the panel, we must bring OE (output enable) line high (to disable to display) and toggle the latch pin. data for one row is now latched. we advance the address row lines drop the enable pin low (turn the display on) and begin the process again.
+To actually update the panel, we must bring OE (output enable) line high (to disable to display) and toggle the latch pin. data for one row is now latched.
+We advance the address row lines, drop the enable pin low (turn the display on) and begin the process again.